 Helpful Back to School Supplies For Teachers

-I love this personal sized laminator.
-It helps me create full-year or stations-based lessons that do not get wreck due to many students using the same resource.
+I love this personal-sized laminator.
+It helps me create full-year or stations-based lessons that do not get wrecked due to many students using the same resource.
 I do not laminate all my lessons, just things that will go through multiple classes for many lessons or things that will be used all year.
-For example my Flexible Seating Choice Cards would get destroyed if they did not get laminated.
+For example, my Flexible Seating Choice Cards would get destroyed if they did not get laminated.

 Don’t forget to purchase Amazon Basics Clear Thermal Laminating Plastic Paper Laminator Sheets – 9 x 11.5-Inch, 100-Pack for your new laminator so you don’t run out of supplies.